mcgillradar/bugtracker/README.md

 Apps are run from within the /apps folder.

-There are currently 4 command-line applications.
+**Important:** There are currently 4 command-line applications.
 To get help for each application, run the application with the '-h' flag.
 For example:

 ```sh
 python nexrad_aws.py -h
 ```

+This will display a help screen with information on what command-line arguments the application expects.

 1. nexrad_aws.py
 	This application allows automated downloading of NEXRAD data from the Amazon Web Services servers provided by the US Weather Service.